brenneran/brenneran/README.md

 - ⚙️ I use daily: `.php`, `.js`, `.html`, `.css`, `.svg`, `.psd`, `.ai`
 - 💬 `ping` me about **design**, **orchestration**, **automation**, **ci/cd**

-I am an experienced DevOps Engineer with a strong passion for cloud infrastructure, automation, and CI/CD.
 Over the years, I have honed my skills in a variety of tools and technologies including:

 - **Version Control**: Git
 - **CI/CD**: Jenkins